REA-RL: Reflection-Aware Online Reinforcement Learning for Efficient Reasoning: Conclusion and Limitations

 \section{Conclusion and Limitations}

-To enhance the inference efficiency of LRM without compromising model performance, we propose REflection-Aware online Reinforcement Learning, \texttt{REA-RL}, to achieve improved online scaling and better performance retention.
+To enhance the inference efficiency of LRMs without compromising model performance, we propose REflection-Aware online Reinforcement Learning, \texttt{REA-RL}, to achieve improved online scaling and better performance retention.
 Specifically, we introduce a reflection model for efficient scaling, offering sequential revision to augment parallel sampling data generation for online RL.
 Furthermore, we introduce a reflection reward to better maintain model performance.
-Experiments show that REA-RL reduces inference cost by 35\% with no performance loss.
-Analysis proves that our method is effective by maintaining reflection frequency for challenging problems while appropriately reducing it for simpler ones, thus balancing performance and efficiency.
+Experiments show that REA-RL reduces token cost by 36\% with no performance loss.
+Analysis shows that our method is effective by maintaining reflection frequency for challenging problems while appropriately reducing it for easier ones, thus balancing performance and efficiency.

 Our paper has the following limitations.
 First, our approach is only validated on distilled 7B LRMs.
-Due to the large model size and long training time, we do not perform validation on LRMs pre-trained from scratch, which aligns with prior work \citep{GRPOLEADDifficultyAware_ZZ25, EfficientTestTime_HHL+25, OptimizingTestTime_QYS+25, L1Controlling_AW25}.
+Due to the large model size and long training time, we do not perform validation on LRMs pre-trained from scratch, which aligns with prior work \citep{GRPOLEADDifficultyAware_ZZ25, EfficientTestTime_HHL+25, OptimizingTestTime_QYS+25}.
 Second, the detection method proposed in \S\ref{sec:overthink} is based on LLMs.
 While it outperforms fixed truncation, it cannot guarantee the complete elimination of overthinking.
-Nevertheless, our primary goal is to use it to train the reflection model, and as long as it can reduce overthinking to a certain extent, it can effectively shorten the reasoning process during iterative training.
-Finally, our scaling method introduces approximately 10\% additional computational cost compared to using parallel scaling only.
-This is due to the use of sequential scaling, which results in poorer parallelism and longer runtime.
-However, considering our significant improvement and the cost-free improvement of reflection reward, this is acceptable.
+Nevertheless, our goal is to train the reflection model, and as long as it can reduce overthinking to a certain extent, it can effectively shorten the reasoning process during iterative training.
+Finally, our scaling method introduces approximately 10\% additional cost compared to using parallel scaling only.
+This is due to the use of sequential scaling, which results in poorer parallelism for vllm.
+However, considering our significant improvement and the cost-free improvement of the reflection reward, this is acceptable.